Math 18.02 Concourse – Calendar of topics and HW assignments -- Fall 2011

-L0 Wed, Sept 7 Introductory class with Robert Winters and Lucas Culler.
-Course overview and introduction to vectors in R2 and R3 and vector algebra; magnitude of a vector, difference vector, distance.
-Coordinates vs. vectors in R2 and R3.
+L1 Wed, Sept 4 Course overview.
+Coordinates in R2 and R3.
+Vectors in R2 and R3 and vector algebra; magnitude of a vector, unit vectors, difference vector, distance.
+Vector equation of a line and parametric equations of a line in R2 and R3.

 References: